Yellowstone | The Best of Beth Dutton

 In episode 2 “Freight Trains and Monsters”, Beth sits down with Market Equities’ Rourke Morris (Josh Holloway) in a bar.
 The two discuss the conflict between the company he works for that intends to build an airport and ski resort on Dutton land.
 As well as other ranchers’ land.
 He thinks she has no idea who she’s messing with.
 That she can’t handle the coming fight.
 But in reality, it’s he who doesn’t realize.
 As he walks out of the bar she turns to him and says: “You’re the trailer park.
 I am the tornado.”
 Indeed, she does wreck things for him, if only temporarily.
 I have this quote on a travel mug I like it so much.

 In episode 2 “Phantom Pain”, Beth, still nursing her wounds from the explosive season 3 finale, goes to a meeting with her former boss, Bob Schwartz.
-Thanks to the spat with Market Equities in the previous season, which she did eventually lose, Beth is out of a job.
+Beth is out of a job due to the spat with Market Equities in the previous season, which she eventually lost.
 They intend to take her for all she’s worth for breach of contract, etc. Again, these suits think they have the upper hand.
 She slides her drink across the table to land in the lawyer’s lap.
 They tell her she poked the wrong bear.
 That they own the land she bought for the company.

 MORE DEFINING MOMENTS